pomerantsev/accented/packages/website/src/pages/docs/api.md

 ## Exports

 - `accented`.
-It’s the function that enables the continuous scanning and highlighting on the page in whose context in was called.
+The function that enables the continuous scanning and highlighting of accessibility issues on the page.
   Example: `const disable = accented(options)`.
   - Parameters: the only parameter is `options`.
 See [Options](#options).
   - Returns: a `disable` function that takes no parameters.
 When called, disables the scanning and highlighting, and cleans up any changes that Accented has made to the page.
+    TODO: add link to a deeper dive that explains what changes may not be reverted (if any).

 ### Type exports